 Prepping for your upcoming phone interview and not sure what to expect?
-Fear not, we are here to give you the low-down.
+These five handy tips will help you nail it.

 Phone interviews are typically the first stage of the interview process that you will go through when applying for a new job.
 Not only is it where you want to make a good first impression, it also solely relies on your verbal communication skills.
 Without face-to-face contact, body language and visual cues, a phone interview is vastly different and requires different prep.

 The main purpose of a phone interview is to discover which job candidates are suitable to take to the next round of interviews.
 They are used to narrow down job candidates before more time and resources are invested by both parties.
 Employers don’t want to waste your time as much as they don’t want to waste theirs.
 So, if you find yourself approaching a phone interview, keep in mind that it could either get you to the next round or it may end your chances.
 For most of us this can be pretty daunting, but as long as you are prepared, you will be on your way to having a successful phone interview.

 Here are our tips to help you succeed in a phone interview:

 Tip 1) Be prepared to pick up the phone without any notice.

 A lot of the time phone interviews are scheduled and organised through email.
 However, it is very common for phone interviews to be random without any notice.
 You never know when an employer might call and ask if you have a few minutes to talk.
 If the phone number is unfamiliar, it’s a good chance it is an employer, so make sure you answer professionally.
 To avoid feeling caught off guard, a great tip is to start researching about the role as soon as possible after applying, just in case you get a call.

 Tip 2) Phone interview success is all in your voice.